 Symposium: Brown Adipose Tissue and Cardiovascular Function: Insulin Resistance, Vascular Tone, and Cardioprotective Effects

-Kristy Townsend will be speaking about neuro-vascular interactions in adipose tissue on Monday, April 23, 2018, along with Silvia Corvera, University of Massachusetts Medical School, and Kristin Stanford, Ohio State University.
+Kristy Townsend is an invited speaker in a session about neurovascular interactions in adipose tissue on Monday, April 23, 2018 at the Experimental Biology annual meeting in San Diego, along with Silvia Corvera, University of Massachusetts Medical School, and Kristin Stanford, Ohio State University.

 You’re the Expert Podcast released: